muhme/joomla-branches-tester/README.md

 Other available options are:
 * `uninstall` to remove Joomla Patch Tester from Joomla instance (default is `install`).
-* Joomla Patch Tester version number, e.g. `4.4.0`, if you need to install an older version (default is latest version).
+* Joomla Patch Tester version number (e.g. `5.0.1`), if you need to install a specific version.

-:point_right: Currently (January 2026) the following Patch Tester versions are usable:
-* Joomla 4.2 ...
-4.4 – Patch Tester 4.3.3
-* Joomla 5 and 6 – Patch Tester 5.0.1 (latest)

-:fairy: *"If you do not provide the Patch Tester version number, the latest version is installed.
-        If this fails, a second attempt is made with the known working Patch Tester version for your convenience."*
+  The default is the latest version.

 :point_right: Alternatively, to apply pull requests (PRs) you can also use:
   * JBTs `scripts/patch` script on development (git cloned) containers,